 "Yeah, right Hannibal.
 You know Maggie's going to rip you a new one because you caught another bullet.
 This is getting to be a regular and unwanted habit with you."
 Hank stated.

 "Yeah, I know Hank.
-Let go of the bridle and I'll ride over to the house and bring those guys with you.
-They've taken several pretty good beatings and Maggie will need to check them over and clean them up."
+Let go of the bridle, and I'll ride over to the house and bring those guys with you.
+They've taken several pretty good beatings, and Maggie will need to check them over and clean them up."

 Once Maggie got to the horse and grabbed the reins, Hannibal noticed her on the ground at the horse's head, swung his right leg over with his left foot still in the stirrup and slid off the left side of saddle holding onto the horn with his right hand.
 When his feet touched the ground, the only thing keeping him from falling down was his hand locked onto the saddle horn.
 Hank, Hawke, and Santini got out of the Jeep and ran over to the injured man.
-Dominic and Hawke each took a side and Hannibal released his grip on the saddle horn as the two men took his weight.
-Hank took the reins as Maggie released her hold and he led the horse towards the barn behind the house.
+As Dominic and Hawke each took a side, Hannibal released his grip on the saddle horn allowing the two men to carry his weight.
+Hank took the reins from Maggie, and he led the horse towards the barn behind the house.
 Maggie waved for the two men with Hannibal to follow her inside into her small clinic at the back of the house.

-"Could you help me get his shirt, pants and boots off while I get an IV ready?"
+"Could you help me get his shirt, pants, and boots off while I get an IV ready?"

 Hawke placed Hannibal's clothes with his pistol and the two Ruger mini-14 rifles on the table next to the back door because he didn't know where Maggie or Hannibal wanted them, so he just put them on the empty table for now.
-A few minutes later, Maggie returned to Hannibal's side and inserted two IV lines in Hannibal's right arm, one for a saline solution and one for plasma and gave Hannibal several injections, one of antibiotics, another one for the pain and a sedative.
-She knew she was would have to contact the hospital in White Rock to have a couple of units of Hannibal's blood type delivered.
-So the plasma infusion would have to do for now until she could get the blood on it's way to her and delivered.
+A few minutes later, Maggie returned to Hannibal's side and inserted two IV lines in Hannibal's right arm, one for a saline solution and one for plasma and gave Hannibal several injections, one of the antibiotics, another one for the pain and a sedative.
+She knew she would have to contact the hospital in White Rock to have a couple of units of Hannibal's blood type delivered.
+So the plasma infusion would have to do for now until she could get the blood delivered to give him a transfusion.

-Hannibal looked up at her from the gurney and flashed a tired, crooked smile.
-Maggie put an oxygen mask on his face to aid with his breathing and got a wet towel to wipe off the black face paint while she waited for the sedative to take effect.
+Hannibal looked up at her from the gurney and flashed a tired, crooked smile as Maggie put an oxygen mask on his face to aid with his breathing before getting a wet towel to wipe off the black face paint while she waited for the sedative to take effect.
 Needing some more help, Maggie handed Hawke a pair of scissors, "Could you cut his t-shirt off, please while I get the rest of my instruments ready.

 "Did he serve in Vietnam?"
 Hawke asked.

-"Yes, he did," she replied "Korea too."
+"Yes, he did," she replied, "Korea too."
 Dominic Santini's ears perked up at the mention of the Korean War.

 "Was he old enough to have even served in Korea?"